PedestrianDynamics/jupedsim/docs/source/concepts/routing.rst

 ==============

 For modeling complex scenarios in which the agents will move through different specific targets on their way, it is possible to define routes.
-These routes are modeled as a network, where each target is a node, and the nodes can be connected, indicating how the agent might continue their route.
+These routes are modeled as a network (so called :ref:`Journeys`), consisting of:

+- targets as nodes (so called :ref:`Stages`) ,
+- directed connections between these targets, indicating the next target, as edges (so called :ref:`Transitions`),

 The illustration of such a network can be seen below:

 .. figure:: /_static/routing/route-planning.svg